robynspaulding/JSConstruction-React-frontend/README.md

 React.js Frontend

-Where To Next? is a travel planning app that allows a user to create a trip and add places they want to visit while they are on that trip.
-Within the trip show page -or rather where you can see the details of the trip and the places you want to go - there is a search bar that accesses a third-party API called <a href="https://serpapi.com/"> SerpApi </a> which scrapes Google results based on your search query and location input.
+The goal for this front end is to the user interface for a construction website that will display the company's profiles/About section, protfolio and Woodshop inventory and allow for the owner to update each section as needed from the front end, as well as for costumers to contact the company to request services, quotes or purchase items.

 # Technology used:
 - <a href="https://github.com/robynspaulding/JSConstruction-React-frontend">React.js frontend - This Repo!</a>
 - <a href="https://github.com/robynspaulding/JSConstruction-API">Ruby on Rails backend </a>
-More to come ...
+- More to come ...

 ## Installation